Skip to main content

 From a biological standpoint, the hormonal shifts of menopause are a natural part of the aging process.
 The body’s priorities change as the reproductive years conclude.
 The intricate and energy-expensive hormonal symphony required to support fertility gives way to a different physiological state.
 The decline in ovarian hormone production is a programmed event.

 However, the consequences of this decline on other systems, like the musculoskeletal system, are significant.
 Understanding these mechanisms provides the power to intervene intelligently.
-The goal of modern wellness protocols is to support the body’s systems by restoring a more favorable biochemical environment, one that promotes the maintenance of and muscle mass, thereby extending the period of optimal health and function.
+The goal of modern wellness protocols is to support the body’s systems by restoring a more favorable biochemical environment, one that promotes the maintenance of bone density and muscle mass, thereby extending the period of optimal health and function.

 Hormone Primary Role in Bone Health Primary Role in Muscle Health